- Safety and Health Topics

 - How is SARS-CoV-2 different from other coronaviruses?

 - What are the signs and symptoms of COVID-19?

 - What should I do if I think I have been exposed to or infected with SARS-CoV-2?

 - Am I at high risk for complications from COVID-19?

 - When can I return to work after having COVID-19?

 OSHA provides guidance and resources for employers and workers on the control and prevention of COVID-19.
-Some sections of this guidance apply to all workers and employers, while other sections focus on those at lower risk of exposure and those with increased risk of exposure, including workers involved in:
+Some sections of this guidance apply to control and prevention for all workers and employers, while other sections specifically focus on those at at lower risk of exposure and those with increased risk of exposure, including workers involved in:

 - Airline operations